driv3n/ApexFarming/README.md

 # Apex XP Farm
 This is a basic python script that searches for things on your screen and when it finds a match it well press the respective keys.
 The primary and current function is for Apex AFK farming, because getting to level 10 is annoying.

+NOTE: You can use this for ranked as well, only thing is that's kind of messed up, and it will only leave the game when the full team is dead.

 # Instrunctions
 Before running the start.bat, make sure to install python, open the command prompt, and type the following commands:
  • pip install pywin32